 ALSO READPM retraces Mahatma Gandhi's train journey in South Africa South African director hopes to make film on Gandhi PM presented Gujarati edition of book on Mahatma Gandhi Gandhian's descendant appointed Registrar of Banks in S Africa India-South Africa must look at ways to diversify trade basket: PM Modi

+The office of the Delhi State Election Commission is currently situated in the old building which earlier used to house the St Stephen's College from late 19th century till 1940s.
 The building was designed by Samuel Swinton Jacob in Indian-Islamic architecture with European Neo-Classical and Gothic Revival styles.

 The museum has a separate section on the life of Gandhi and his struggle for Independence.

 A special voter's pledge section has also been set up where visitors can take the pledge and then take a selfie, Kumar said.